-- □ Matching or leveraged funds and/or in-kind services documented as committed to project and available. - □ Funds available to implement project with reimbursement process - □ Acknowledge definition of Low- and Moderate-income levels - □ Acknowledge that funds provided under this agreement may not be utilized for inherently religious activities - □ Affirmative Action Plan in place - □ Code of Standards or Conduct in place for all officers, employees, agents - □ Acknowledge reporting requirements will be met - □ Acknowledge City procurement and insurance requirements will be met - Will provide all necessary information for completion of City's Environmental Review requirements prior to allocation
+Matching or leveraged funds and/or in-kind services documented as committed to project and available. committed to project and available committed to project and available.
+Funds available to fully implement program/service prior to reimbursement Acknowledge definition of Low- and Moderate-income levels Acknowledge that funds provided under this agreement may not be utilized for inherently religious activities Affirmative Action Plan in place Code of Standards or Conduct in place for all officers, employees, agents Acknowledge reporting requirements will be met Acknowledge City procurement and insurance requirements will be met Will provide all necessary information for completion of City's Environmental Review requirements prior to allocation Acknowledge that Agreement will not be executed until HUD approval Acknowledge that subrecipient will not be reimbursed for expenses incurred prior to HUD approval